envisioning/vocab/vocab/hypersphere-based-transformer.md

 ---
 category: ARCH, CORE
+generality:
+- 0.325
+- 0.35
+- 0.375
+- 0.4
+- 0.41
+- 0.43
+- 0.45
 slug: hypersphere-based-transformer
 summary: An improved framework for transformers focused on enhancing efficiency and performance by leveraging hyperspheres.
 title: Hypersphere-Based Transformer
 ---